 - By the end of the 2 steps above, maybe even before that, it’s very simple to remove the leaves.

 They basically just fall off.

-If this is not the case, you might have something else going on, such as light burn (article coming soon on that subject).
+If this is not the case, you might have something else going on, such as light burn.

 These are the main signs that your plant is suffering from Nitrogen deficiency.
 Now, I know it’s kind of hard to match words with symptoms so here’s the evolution of it in pictures 😉